 Samsung's Galaxy J2 and the Xiaomi Redmi Note 4 switched places in second and third, with Apple barely maintaining a top ten presence with the iPhone 6 on 1.95% and the 7 on 1.79% share.

 The iPhone X does make our data, but in 25th position with only 0.85% share.
 The iPhone 8 fares even worse, with 0.44% traffic share in India.

 Like the US, Japan loves the iPhone.

-The iPhone X makes an appearance in 16th position with 1.44%.
+The iPhone X also makes an appearance, with a healthy 2.11% share.